devangm2000/Flask-MySQL/README.md

-Internship Project to access MySQL Tables using Flask API
+Internship project to access MySQL tables and databases using Flask API